 The tour begins at the award-winning Swift House Inn in

 Middlebury, Vermont.
-If you are flying to the tour, VBT will offer a shuttle
+If you are flying to Vermont, VBT will make one

 If your flight arrives after this time, you will need to